Prabhudeba/FreeNow/README.md

 }
 ```
 ## Add_features_and_respective_step_definitions
-Feature: GET: Automated Demo Tests
-Description: GET: purpose of this feature is to test some demo app.

 @get
-Scenario Outline: GET: Validate the response code for the users endpoint
+Scenario Outline: Validate the response code for the users endpoint
     Given I want to set resource URL as "<URL>" to the baseURI
     When I set header content type as "<ContentType>"
     When I hit the API with requestbody "<RequestBody>" and request method is "<RequestMethod>"
     Then I try to verify the status code is "<StatusCode>"

     Examples:
       | URL    | ContentType      | RequestBody | RequestMethod | StatusCode |